chanRoot/benthos/website/docs/components/inputs/aws_s3.md

 ### `force_path_style_urls`

-Forces the client API to use path style URLs, which helps when connecting to custom endpoints.
+Forces the client API to use path style URLs for downloading keys, which is often required when connecting to custom endpoints.

 Type: `bool`